Published in Marketing and Strategy Terms by MBA Skool Team

 What is Low Cost Strategy?

-For a firm to be cost leader the following internal strengths are required:
+For a firm to be cost leader and adopt low cost strategy, the following factors are important:

 This article has been researched & authored by the Business Concepts Team.
 It has been reviewed & published by the MBA Skool Team.
 The content on MBA Skool has been created for educational & academic purpose only.

 Browse the definition and meaning of more similar terms.
 The Management Dictionary covers over 1800 business concepts from 5 categories.